Using SoundAnalysis With a Saved Audio File

 Differences

-While the real-time approach uses AVAudioEngine
+While the real-time approach uses AVAudioEngine, we need to

-, which can be initialized with a
+use SNAudioFileAnalyzer, which can be initialized with a

 URL.
-In your code you'll need to swap out url
+In your code you'll need to swap out url with the

 actual URL.
 Here's how to set the analyzer up: